 "Club" means this football club.

-“Football Authorities” means The Football League, Premier League, Football Association, the Football Association of Wales, FIFA, UEFA and any other relevant governing body of association football.
+“Football Authorities” means the EFL, Football Association, the Football Association of Wales, FIFA, UEFA and any other relevant governing body of association football.

 1.2 whose presence within the Ground is, or could (in the Club's reasonable opinion), constitute a source of danger, nuisance or annoyance to any other person.